Age verification: Australia

 The federal government's moves to impose a social media age limit was supported by New South Wales Premier Chris Minns, South Australian Premier Peter Malinauskas, Victorian Premier Jacinta Allan and Queensland Premier Steven Miles.
 The Coalition's communications spokesman David Coleman said social media age verification should be limited to those aged 16 and above.
 In response, the Australian Association of Psychologists director Carly Dober described the Government's proposed social media age limit as a "bandaid response to a very complicated and deeply entrenched issue".
 She also said that the ban ignored the benefits that online spaces could offer to young people, especially those from marginalised communities.
 Similar criticism was echoed by Daniel Angus, director of the Queensland University of Technology Digital Media Research Centre, and the Australian Internet regulator, the eSafety Commissioner, who expressed concern that a social media ban would exclude young people from "meaningful" digital engagement and access to critical support.

 On 7 November, Prime Minister Albanese confirmed that the government would introduce legislation in November to ban young people under the age of 16 from using social media.
 The proposed legislation would not include exemptions for young people who already have social media accounts or those with parental consent.
 The children's advocacy group Australian Child Rights Taskforce criticised the proposed law as a "blunt instrument" and urged the Albanese government to instead impose safety standards on social media platforms.
 By contrast, the 36Months initiative has supported the social media age limit on the grounds that excessive social media usage was "rewiring young brains" and causing an "epidemic of mental illness".

 On 21 November, the Albanese government introduced the Online Safety Amendment, legislation that would ban young people under the age of 16 from accessing social media and proposed fines of up to A$49.5 million (US$32 million) on social media platforms for systemic breaches.
-The proposed law would affect Facebook, Instagram, TikTok, X (formerly Twitter) and Snapchat.
+The proposed law would affect Facebook, Instagram, TikTok, X and Snapchat.
 However, Albanese confirmed that children would still have access to messaging, online gaming, and health and education-related services including the youth mental health platform Headspace, Google Classroom and YouTube.
 The opposition Liberals intend to support the legislation while the Australian Greens have sought more details on the proposed law.